 Low-elevation (<500 m) Amazonian forests lack climate seasonality (Britto, 2017), while tropical inter-Andean valleys and western slopes are typically drier.
-Rainfall increases with elevation up to the treeline at approximately 3,500 m, and relative humidity increases at these altitudes due to cooler temperatures (Catchpole, 2012).
-The eastern Andes/western Amazon Region is the rainiest in the Amazon Basin, but a complex distribution of rainfall in the eastern part of the Andes results from the steep topography and large-scale humidity transport (Espinoza et al., 2015; Killeen et al., 2007).
-Instrumental records are very
+Rainfall increases with elevation up to the treeline at c.
+3500 m, and relative humidity increases at these altitudes due to cooler temperatures (Catchpole, 2012).
+The eastern Andes/western Amazon region is the rainiest in the Amazon basin, but a complex distribution of rainfall in the eastern part of the Andes results from the steep topography and large-scale humidity transport (Killeen et al., 2007; Espinoza et al., 2015).
+Instrumental records are very scarce in the Amazon basin, both in distribution and in length (Marengo, 2006; Espinoza et al., 2009a).
+The closest weather station to our study area is in the city of Satipo (located 80 km away from the Andes range) with rainfall records from 1990 to 2009.